ConsenSysMesh/SensuiMod/README.md

 9. Create an endpoint that points to where your service lives using the command `sls deploy`.
 This will generate a url to use for calling the different endpoints indicated in your API.
 Remember, we indicated what these endpoints were in the `serverless.yml` file in the functions sub-sections called `events`, where we define the mapping of the API functions to the http endpoints of `v1/fund`, `fund`, `v2/relay`, `relay`, and `checkPending`.

-10. You also need to ensure that you have a NISABA like service running as well.
+10. [OPTIONAL] You also need to ensure that you have a NISABA like service running as well.
 Remember, all this is is another serverless service on AWS lambda that handles JWT token creation given a user signing up and logging in.
 This service should interact with an authentication challenge like a text reponse challenge or captcha challenge when the user is first signing up.
 Resources like [nexmo](https://www.nexmo.com/products/sms) are very helpful for this purpose and can extend usage of your application to both web and mobile.

 ## API Description